hilmimusyafa/kubernetes/Chapter 3 - Install Kubernetes on Local Machine/README.md

     - Memory : 3 GB
     - HardDrive : 25 GB
     - Network : 1x NAT and 1x Host Only
+    - SSH Enabled

     The above configuration is based on the author, if there are additional or different configurations, you can adjust them.
+    > *If you done with Installing Virtual Machine, you can use SSH so you can copy paste the command bassed on this tutorial*

 4. If Linux is installed and ready, do an update and upgrade with the following command: